This post is for business owners, marketing directors/managers and sales directors/managers.

 How Quickly Should You Contact Leads?

-The answer is ‘as quickly as possible’ and that should always be the goal of your sales people.
+The answer is ‘as quickly as possible’ and that should always be the goal of you or your sales people.

 “The faster you contact your leads the more likely they are to close.” – Hubspot

 Studies show that if you call someone in 5 minutes versus calling them in 24 hours time, you significantly increase the chances of closing the deal.

 Only 4.7% of companies achieve the 5 minute window.

 Why is 5 minutes the ideal time to respond?

 It is of course easier to get someone to pick up the phone if you call them within 5 minutes.